CZ-NIC/knot/doc/reference.rst

 A TTL value for DNSKEY records added into zone apex.

 ..
 NOTE::
-   Has infuence over ZSK key lifetime.
+   Has influence over ZSK key lifetime.

 ..
 WARNING::
    Ensure all DNSKEYs with updated TTL are propagated before any subsequent